MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/troubleshoot-guidance.md

 ### How do I use credential-less datastore in prompt flow?

-To use credential-less storage in Azure AI Foundry portal.
-You need basically do following things:
+To use credential-less storage in Azure AI Foundry portal, you need to basically do the following things:
 - Change the data store auth type to None.
 - Grant project MSI and user blob/file data contributor permission on storage.